oydodo/MATLAB/README.md

 # EXPLAINATION
 C-chapter

-E-example OR exercise if under a 'exercise' fold
+E-example OR exercise if under a 'exercise' folder

-f-function of corresponding example or exercise
+f-function of the corresponding example or exercise

 The numbers after the letters indicate the corresponding example or chapter